 It took until December for the parties to agree upon terms.
 At that point, Apple’s stock price stood at $21.01.
 Backdating gave Jobs a lower share price that, on paper, made him $20 million richer.

 Got that?
 Ultimately, it seems Jobs swapped these options for restricted stock of lesser value.
-Today is a significant date in Apple history, though, because it was one of the big scandals that rocked Apple during its climb back to the top in the mid-2000s.
+Today stands as a significant date in Apple history, though.
+It marked the beginning of one of the big scandals that rocked Apple during its climb back to the top in the mid-2000s.

 Ultimately, the Apple stock-backdating scandal did not get pinned on Jobs.
 In the aftermath, Apple spokesman Steve Dowling said: “Following an exhaustive independent investigation, the special committee found no misconduct by Steve Jobs or any other current management.
 The board has expressed complete confidence in Steve and senior management.”